 Over To You

-Follow the steps in this guide to maximize the deliverability of your emails.
+Follow the steps in this guide to maximise the deliverability of your emails.
 Your engagement stats will skyrocket.

-If you have any questions or comments, then please leave them below.
+If you have any questions or comments, we would be pleased to receive them below.